Automatic Text Extractive Summarization Based on Graph and Pre-trained Language Model Attention: Introduction

-In this work, we try to solve the summarization task with an perspective of analysing the text structure, and the graph model offer a view to process the structural data.
-Inspired by graph convolutional network (GCN)\cite{kipf2016semi}, we represent the text as graph and select the key sentences by the message passing and node embedding in GCN.
-The cross-attention among sentences in a text can be regard as a structural data , and we can discovery such feature in the attention-based pre-trained language model.
+In this paper, we try to analyze the text summarization task with an perspective of text structure through a graph model.
+Inspired by the development and application of Graph Convolutional Network (GCN)\cite{kipf2016semi}, we represent a piece of text as a graph and select the key sentences by the message passing and node embedding in GCN.
+The cross-attention among the sentences in a text can be regarded as a structural data , and we can discover such a feature in the attention-based pre-trained language model.

-We study the connection between attention and graph.
-An attention matrix between sentences can be viewed as a weighted adjacent matrix of a fully connected graph.
-In the text graph model, each node represents a sentence.
-The node feature and the adjacent matrix can be obtained through sentence embedding and attention layers in pre-trained transformer, respectively.
-We then apply the GCN to classify each node and find the salient sentences from the text.
+We then investigate the connection between the attention and the graph.
+An attention matrix between the sentences is constructed as a weighted adjacent matrix of a fully connected graph.
+In our text graph model, each node represents a sentence.
+The node feature and the adjacent matrix can be obtained through sentence embedding and attention layers in the pre-trained transformer, respectively.
+We further apply the GCN to the text graph model for classifying each node and finding out the salient sentences from the text.

-Experiment shows that our model can achieve a comparable result on two datasets-CNN/dailymail and Nessroom with the ROUGE\cite{lin2004rouge} index.
-What's more, we can access such results with only about 5 million parameters, 1 percent compared to sate-of-the-art model, and an accepted loss in precision.
-In the practice, our model is more effective.
+The experimental results demonstrate that our proposed model can achieve a comparable result on two datasets-CNN/dailymail and Nessroom with the ROUGE\cite{lin2004rouge} index.
+What's more, we can obtain such results with only about 5 million parameters, 1 percent compared to the sate-of-the-art model, and an accepted loss in precision.
+As a result, our approach of extractive text summarization is more effective.